-The 'baby A-riser' allows the EPIC to be 'big eared' simply and easily.
-The big ear facility does not allow you to fly in stronger winds, but allows the pilot to descend quickly without substantially reducing the forward speed of the canopy (as is the case with B-lining).
-To engage big ears the pilot will need to lean forward in the harness and grasp the big ears risers (one in each hand) at the maillons, keeping hold of both brake handles if possible.
-Pull the risers out and down at least 30 cm so as to collapse the tips of the glider.
-It is very important that the other A-lines are not affected when you do this as it could cause the leading edge to collapse.
-Steering is possible by weight-shifting with big ears in.
-If the big ears do not come out quickly on their own, a pump on the brakes will speed things up.
+The 'baby A-riser' allows the wing tips of the paraglider to be folded in simply and easily to increase its sink rate.
+This big ear facility does not mean you should fly in stronger winds, but allows you to descend quickly without substantially reducing the forward speed of the canopy (B-lining substantially reduces the canopy's forward speed).
+To engage big ears, lean forward in the harness and grasp the baby A-risers (one in each hand) at the maillons, keeping hold of both brake handles if possible.
+Pull the risers out and down at least 30cm so as to collapse the tips of the glider.
+It is very important that the other A-lines are not affected when you do this, as this could cause the leading edge to collapse.
+Steering is possible by weightshifting with big ears in.
+If the big ears do not come out quickly on their own, a gentle pump on the brakes will speed things up.